aprildagonese/chat/README.md

  The guidelines for time were 1-4 hours, however, so I investigated alternatives.
 I came across Pusher's Chatkit API, which had excellent documentation and appeared to be easy to implement.
 Because Pusher's service took care of the full message exchange and storage, and because I know that I can be slow at figuring out new technologies, this seemed like the best way to deliver an MVP in about 4 hours.
 (Which ended up more like 6-8 hours, including documentation time and fighting with an attempted Heroku deploy.)
 This way, I would only need to focus on a frontend that consumed the Chatkit API, and it would probably give me time to play around with testing options, which I've had very little experience with in React.

 ## Known Issues
  1. MessageList does not autoscroll to the bottom on overflow.
-(It does scroll, but you have to do it manually.)
+(It does scroll, but you have to do it manually any time new messages are added.)
  2. App does not currently deploy to Heroku.
 Production config likely needs adjusting.
+ 3. The app is currently using Chatkit's test token provider in place of any real authentication.